fenris123/Roman-emperors-web-crawler/README.md

 You can try it with the spanish page for the first roman emperor, Augusto:  https://es.wikipedia.org/wiki/Augusto Of course, you can try it with other emperors.
 Just remember to use the spanish version of wikipedia.

+Notes on the code are in spanish too.
+I'm spanish after all!!!
+If you want to change the code, use google translator or chat gtp to change it

 KNOWN ISSUES: